-.1 Group Component: A literature search will be required to develop an understanding of the key determinant of health and concept.
+.1 Group Component: A literature search will be required to develop an understanding of the group's key determinant of health and concept as they relate to community practice and the primary clients.
 The group must then develop an interesting, interactive seminar to explore the content and promote consideration of its incorporation into nursing practice.
+The focus and value of this session comes from the discussion generated amongst the group members; you will have witnessed and participated in health care as it is formed by society and this reality influences nursing practice on all levels.
+Consider that it is right and responsibility of professional nurses to engage in such dialogues so as to contribute to optimal health outcomes for all populations.

 In Week Seven, one article for pre-reading must be distributed to the rest of the group so they may prepare for participating in the session.
-The seminar is to be a maximum 25 minutes in length; discussion must be at least ten minutes of that time.
+The seminar is to be a maximum 60 minutes in length; discussion must be at least 30 minutes of that time.